Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Supplementary Materials for the Ad Effect in Georgia

 \subsection{Additional Data Description}

-Our analysis consists of two datasets, the source data derived from the 2020 RCT data from \cite{aggarwal20232} and the target data derived from the 2024 PA voter database.
+Our analysis consists of two datasets, the source data derived from the RCT data from \cite{aggarwal20232} and the target data derived from GA voter database.
 Prior to analysis, we recoded the shared covariates $\V_i$ from these two datasets for them to match.
 A description is provided as follows.

-The age was coded as four groups (18-24, 25-24, 35-39, and 40+) in the 2020 RCT data and as date of birth in the 2020 PA voter database.
-For the target data, we calculated their age by the year of 2024 and excluded voters above 55 years' old to match the range of age in \cite{aggarwal20232}, and then constructed a variable of age groups according to the source data.
+The age was coded as four groups (18-24, 25-24, 35-39, and 40+) in the RCT data and as date of birth in the GA voter database.
+For the target data, we calculated their age by the year of 2020 and excluded voters above 55 years' old to match the range of age in \cite{aggarwal20232}, and then constructed a variable of age groups according to the source data.
 The resulting age group variable for analysis is a discrete variable with four levels.

-For each voter, their party information from the 2020 RCT data was coded as one of the four levels: Democratic, Republican, Unknown and Other, whereas in the 2024 PA voter database was one of fifty choices including Democratic and Republican.
-For analysis, we constructed a party variable with three levels: Democratic, Republican, and Other/Unknown, whereas voters that didn't belong to the first two levels would have their party level being ``Other/Unknown''.
-We note that the party information from the 2020 RCT data was inaccurate with 72\% being unknown and we refer readers to \cite{aggarwal20232} for details.
+The race information is categorical variable coded in four levels (White, Black, Latinx, and Other) in the RCT data and seven levels (White, Black, Hispanic/Latino, American Indian, Alaskan native, Other, Unknown) in the GA voter database.
+We recoded the GA voter database in which we matched the first three levels with the RCT data combined the last four levels as ``Other'' to match the RCT data.

-The gender was coded in two levels (female and other) in the 2020 RCT data and three levels (female, male, unknown) in the 2024 voter database.
+The gender was coded in two levels (female and other) in the RCT data and four levels (female, male, other, X) in the GA voter database.
 Our gender variable for analysis has two levels: female and non-female where the non-female level includes voters whose gender weren't coded as female.